nielsend/RoDTIS/README.md

  * [Python 3](https://www.anaconda.com/download/#macos) is installed on machine.
  * [Biopython](https://biopython.org/wiki/Download) is installed on machine.
  * User has bash terminal.
- * The title of sequences are presumed to be in an NCBI-like format, as the output will be named `[gene]_AATDWI010000001.1`  (e.g.: >AATDWI010000001.1 Escherichia coli strain 197080 SAMN05750861-rid6247213.denovo.001, whole genome shotgun sequence).
+ * The title of sequences are presumed to be in an NCBI-like format.
+For example, for assembly `GCA_012732875.1_PDT000148291.2_genomic.fna`, the contig identified as `>AATDWI010000001.1 Escherichia coli strain 197080 SAMN05750861-rid6247213.denovo.001, whole genome shotgun sequence` will be named as  as the  `[gene]_AATDWI010000001.1` in the output.
 Without a space, the sequences may be interpreted as sequence names.

 <br>